zumasys/docs/site/docs/jbase/dynamic-objects/exceptions-try-&-catch-&-throw-&-$setcatch()/README.md

 At the moment, only error messages that would enter the debugger are shown.
 Other errors like perhaps a READ having an error (other than no such record) will be handled as they always have and will not throw an exception.

 Secondly, the application can itself throw an exception using the **throw** statement.
-In the examples below, we do a **throw** and no more code in the **try**block is executed, instead the code inside the **catch** block is executed.
+In the examples below, we do a **throw** and no more code in the **try** block is executed, instead the code inside the **catch** block is executed.

 ```
 debian-~/tmp9: cat test10.jabba
     try
-        print "This is what I'm doing"
+        crt "This is what I'm doing"
         throw
-        print "I should not be here"
+        crt "I should not be here"
     catch
-        print "I am in the catch section"
+        crt "I am in the catch section"
     end try
 debian-~/tmp9: test10
 This is what I'm doing